-At March 31, 2019 the Company holds the mineral rights to properties in Nunavut, Canada, namely the Meadowbank Project and the Committee Bay Project.
+At June 30, 2019 the Company holds the mineral rights to property in Nunavut, Canada, namely the Meadowbank Project.

-(a) Meadowbank Project
+Meadowbank Project

-Western Atlas Resources project in Meadowbank is comprised of approximately 58,000 hectares of mineral claims divided in three areas, namely Block A, Block B and Block C. Block A (10,046 hectares), is located along Agnico Eagle's mining blocks which hosts the PDF deposit (also part of the Meadowbank gold mine) and the Amaruq gold deposit; Block B (39,127 hectares), is located along trend of Agnico Eagle's Vault, Portage and Goose deposits, and North of the Aura Silver's Greyhound gold target (currently optioned to Agnico Eagle); and Block C (8,671 hectares), is located South of the Greyhound gold target.
+The Western Atlas Resources project in Meadowbank is comprised of approximately 58,000 hectares of mineral claims divided in three areas, namely Block A, Block B and Block C. Block A (10,046 hectares), is located along Agnico Eagle's mining blocks which hosts the PDF deposit (also part of the Meadowbank gold mine) and the Amaruq gold deposit; Block B (39,127 hectares), is located along trend of Agnico Eagle's Vault, Portage and Goose deposits, and North of the Aura Silver's Greyhound gold target (currently optioned to Agnico Eagle); and Block C (8,671 hectares), is located South of the Greyhound gold target.